kushaangupta/hardhat/docs/errors/buidler-errors.md

 ### BDLR3: Unsupported operation

-You are tying to perform an unsupported operation.
+You are trying to perform an unsupported operation.

 Unless you are creating a task or plugin, this is probably a bug.